 Green Corps teens harvest fresh fruits and veggies for their neighbors

 Inside high tunnels at the Buckeye Woodland Learning Farm, produce is grown over the winter, and seeds are planted for the upcoming season.
-Beginning in April, seedlings are transplanted out to the farms and cared for by staff and student-employees.
+Beginning in April, seedlings are transplanted out to the farms and cared for by staff and students.

-Green Corps has expanded the opportunities for its fresh produce to reach the homes and plates of many Clevelanders by now accepting EBT, Senior and WIC farmers market nutrition program (FMNP) vouchers.
+Green Corps has expanded opportunities for its fresh produce to reach the homes and plates of many Clevelanders by now accepting EBT, Senior and WIC farmers market nutrition program (FMNP) vouchers.